goamaral/war-of-faith/README.md

 - Leader timeout - If a village is left without a leader enough time, troops/milicia will rebel

 ## TODO
-- World - Troop movements - Set color if field is enemy or ally
-- World - Highlight selected field
 - Village - Transfer resources from other villages
 - Villages - Change village order
 - Add stats to troops (defense, attack, capacity)